 Depreciation and amortization expenses reflect the expense of property, plant and equipment and intangible assets over their respective useful lives.
-Substantially all of the depreciation and amortization expenses relate to highway operations expenses and systems operations expenses.
+Substantially all of the depreciation and amortization expenses relate to highway operations and systems operations assets.

-Total expenses include employee salary and benefits of \$37.0 (2015 - \$38.0), of which \$1.2 (2015 - \$1.1) relate to short-term benefits of key management personnel for the year ended December 31, 2016.
+Total expenses include employee salary and benefits of \$38.1 (2016 - \$37.0), of which \$1.3 (2016 - \$1.2) relate to short-term benefits of key management personnel for the year ended December 31, 2017.
 Key management personnel of the Company include the President and Chief Executive Officer and the Chief Financial Officer.
 Short-term benefits of key management personnel include wages, annual incentives and other benefits.
 The Company does not provide for share-based payments or other long-term benefits, but does provide post-employment benefits and termination benefits.